bower/bower.github.io/index.md

 To [get started](#getting-started), Bower works by fetching and installing [packages](/search) from all over, taking care of hunting, finding, downloading, and saving the stuff you're looking for.
 Bower keeps track of these packages in a manifest file, [`bower.json`](/docs/creating-packages/#bowerjson).
 How you use [packages](/search) is up to you.
 Bower provides hooks to facilitate using packages in your [tools and workflows](/docs/tools).

 Bower is optimized for the front-end.
-If a package (let's use jQuery as an example) has multiple packages depending on it, Bower will download jQuery just once.
+If multiple packages depend on a package - jQuery for example - Bower will download jQuery just once.
 This is known as a flat dependency graph and it helps reduce page load.
-(NPM, on the other hand, will download a version of jQuery for every package that depends on it).

 ## Install Bower

 Bower is a command line utility.
-Install it globally with npm.
+Install it with npm.

 {% highlight bash %}
 $ npm install -g bower